KoDa-project/KoDaWebSite/content/koda/koda-api/how to use the KoDa API.md

 The KoDa API Swagger documentation lists the available endpoints and query parameters to use for downloading historical data.
 It can be found at
 [https://koda.linkoping-ri.se/KoDa/api/v2/swagger/](https://koda.linkoping-ri.se/KoDa/api/v2/swagger/)

-3. processed data stored in a Cassandra database (only available for users with KoDa JupyterHub access).
+3. working with the processed data stored in a Cassandra database (only available for users with KoDa JupyterHub access).

 ## Request of access keys